The History of the Explanar

-The Explanar Training Aid is now used in over forty countries by
+The Explanar Training Aid is now used in over sixty countries by

 hundreds of Golf Pro’s and thousands of golfing amateurs, and in some of the worlds most prestigious golf clubs.

-If you want to ask Luther a question or read his blogs to help you improve your swing, ake a look at
+If you want to ask us a question or watch our videos to help you improve the way you play golf, take a look at

 Luther's Golf Swing Tips.